Campaign of the Month: October 2017

-All-girls private, nondenominational independent school.
+All-girls private, nondenominational independent and college preparatory school.
 McGehee was founded by its namesake in 1912 and remains one of the two premier schools in New Orleans (alongside the Catholic-run Ursuline Academy) for wealthy families to send their daughters.
 Tuition runs approximately $20,000 a year.

 (1134 First St.)

 The majestic house would draw enough notice through its beauty, but in the words of The Great Days of the Garden District, “history has touched the house and made it a local landmark.”
 The Confederacy’s first and only president, Jefferson Davis, died within the downstairs bedroom on December 6, 1889.
 A granite marker placed beside the front walk by the United Daughters of the Confederacy memorializes the event.
 Jefferson Davis had been a close friend to the Strachan family, who built the property in 1848 and owned it until 1915, when it was sold for the first and only time to members of the Malveaux family, whose fortunes were swollen with black gold from the oil boom.
 1134 First Street has been the family’s ancestral seat ever since.
 It is currently the residence of Orson Malveaux, the family patriarch.